 Best 70-75 Inch TVs - $3,000 to $4,000

 For between $3,000 to $4,000, the Vizio P75-C1 has a great price to quality ratio.
 Its local dimming performance is better than even the Samsung mentioned above, which means it performs better in a pitch black room for movies.
-Motion blur is at a minimum which is great for video games feels very responsive with a low input lag of 17.7 ms.
+Motion blur is at a minimum, which is great for video games, and with a low input lag of 17.7 ms, it feels very responsive.